vslokenb/semilep_vbs_base/Pocket/zmumu/README.md

 b) Creation of the "Filesets

-Once the .json is defined, we use a pocket-coffea command to fetch these datasets from the Grid and generate the final files (called “filesets”) with the complete lists of files.
+Once the .json is defined, we use a pocket-coffea command to fetch these datasets from the Grid and generate the final files (called “datasets”) with the complete lists of files.

 First, make sure you have a valid Grid proxy: